ikskuh/TinyVG/README.md

 ## Project Status

-This project is currently work-in-progress and there's only a reference implementation.

-The specification is work-in-progress and incomplete right now, and the format itself needs some clean-ups and streamlining order of things in the format itself.
-After that, the specification will be created.
+This project is coming close to finishing _Version 1_ of the format, and the written spec is the last thing missing.

 See the following documents: